durianpool/Chia-NFT-Replot/README.md

             }
         }

  - I am a coding beginner.
-Please tel me if you found bugs.
+Please tell me if you found bugs.
 Thank you.
  - https://durianpool.github.io/